PrudhviVajja/Data-Science-Resources/README.md

 ## Why I created this REPO?

-Got feed up the abundent resources out their and stepping into wrong ones and learning the same thing again and again.
+Got feed with the abundent resources out their and stepping into wrong ones and learning the same thing again and again.
+Learned something new everyday and still you are at the level as others you are the right place.

 [Real Vs Thinking you are real (as a Data Scientist)](https://towardsdatascience.com/from-sklearn-import-478c711dafa1)